NERSC/LibWrap/README.md

 ## How to use
 * To get started go to module/.
 You should create a configuration file with functions that needs to be wrap and other necessary parameters.
-More details in module/
+More details is in module/

 * Once a configuration file has been created run ``python parse.py yourmodulename``.
 This will create necessary files and Makefile in output specified in the config file.
 We will assume output is mywrapper/

 * Write your user wrappers as the names defined in the config file (example\_wrap\rand is simplest example).
-For this tutorial, you can copy posix\_wrap from example\_usrwrap/posix to mywrapper/. posix\_wrap in the example is submitting logs to MODS[link?].
+For this tutorial, you can copy posix\_wrap from example\_usrwrap/posix to mywrapper/. posix\_wrap in the example is submitting logs to MODS.
 The files for sending data to MODS resides in example\_outlog/MODS/.
 Copy all files to mywrapper/.

 * Install wrapper inside mywrapper/
 ```